jsh/trendlist/README.md

 ### Trends Have Cool Properties

-It's pretty obvious that any sequence breaks cleanly and uniquely into maximum-length, monotonically increasing subsequences.
+It's pretty obvious that any sequence without repeats breaks cleanly and uniquely into maximum-length, sorted subsequences.
 For example,

 * `[3, 1, 4, 1, 5, 9]`  -> `[[3], [1 4], [1 5 9]]`

 * `[2, 7, 1, 8, 2, 8, 1, 8, 2, 8, 4, 5, 9, 0, 4, 5]` -> `[[2, 7], [1, 8], [2, 8], [1, 8], [2, 8], [4, 5, 9], [0, 4, 5]]`

-We're letting single numbers be monotonic sequences, where needed.
+We're calling single numbers sorted sequences, where needed.
 Here again, we won't deal with adjacent, repeating numbers, like `[1, 1, 2, 3, 5, 8, 13]`

-The monotonic subsequences are called "ascents," and were studied in depth by Euler who probably called them something else because he was German and wrote in Latin.
+These subsequences are called "ascents," and were studied in depth by Euler who probably called them something else because he was German and wrote in Latin.

 Notice a couple of things: